Higher level BGG reciprocity for current algebras: Preliminaries

 \section{Preliminaries}

-We work over the field of complex numbers.
-A graded vector space $V$ always refer to a $\Z$-graded vector space whose degree $m$-part is denoted by $V_m$.
+We work over the field $\C$ of complex numbers.
+In this paper, a graded vector space $V$ will always mean a $\Z$-graded vector space, whose degree-$m$ component is denoted by $V_m$.
 For a graded vector space, we set